motoko-bootcamp/motoko-starter/days/day-6/project/README.md

 Publish your project and make it public on GitHub, you'll need to submit the repository link in the graduation form.

 Now, you can finally take a break and enjoy! ☀️

+> Thanks to your fellow student Wannes for contributing to this Day 6 challenge 😎